 (b) The type of soil: during pre-planting operation, This should be considered in the choice of farm site or location.
-This is because soil is the medium for plant growth and poor soil will produce poor yield.
+This is because the soil is the medium for plant growth and poor soil will produce poor yield.

 problems facing pre-planting operations

 (c) Availability of inputs such as labour and planting materials are very important during pre-planting activities: The workers to be employed that will work in the farm must be available in the area where the farm is to be located.
 Crop planting materials should also be available.
-The ease of transporting farm produce and sale also guard the choice of a farm site.
+The ease of transporting farm produce and sale also guards the choice of a farm site.

-Clearing of site during pre-planting operations
+Clearing of the site during pre-planting operations

 how to carry out Stumping during pre-planting operations in agriculture